 Gender representation compared to other surgical disciplines

 The proportion of female applicants ranking (Figure 3) and the proportion of female applicants matching (Figure 4) to each surgical subspecialty as their first choice has increased significantly from 1998 to 2020 (p < 0.05 for each specialty individually).
 The change in this increasing proportion over time for both ranking and matching was not significantly different when each program was compared to ophthalmology, except for cardiac surgery and otolaryngology.
 For these two specialties, the rate of change in the proportion of female applicants ranking it as first choice was greater than the rate of change of females ranking ophthalmology (p = 0.041 and p = 0.016 for cardiac surgery and otolaryngology, respectively, when compared to ophthalmology).
-This change in trend was not seen in the proportion of females matching to cardiac surgery and otolaryngology when compared to ophthalmology.
+This change in tendency was not seen in the proportion of females matching to cardiac surgery and otolaryngology when compared to ophthalmology.
 We also ran the same analyses from 2003-2020, as it may appear that the rate of change of females ranking and matching to ophthalmology decreased compared to other surgical specialties.
 In terms of females ranking surgical specialties, only cardiac surgery had a significantly higher rate of change (p = 0.044).
 However, general surgery, orthopedic surgery, and otolaryngology had significantly higher rates of change compared to ophthalmology when it came to females matching (p = 0.008, p = 0.010, and p = 0.021, respectively).